ChromaticHQ/usher/README.md

 ## Configuration

-Create a `robo.yml` file in the root of your codebase. `robo.drupal.example.yml` is provided as a starting point for Drupal projects.
+1. Create a `robo.yml` file in the root of your codebase. `robo.drupal.example.yml` is provided as a starting point for Drupal projects.
+1. Create a `.sites.config.yml` file in the root of your codebase.
+See `.sites.config.example.yml` for reference on what can/should be configured.

-Add the following to your repo's `composer.json` "scripts" section so that you can call robo easily with `composer robo`:
+1. Add the following to your repo's `composer.json` "scripts" section so that you can call robo easily with `composer robo`:

 ```json